taitulism/Bootstruct/Docs/README.md

 * An **Entry**: Either a file or a folder.
 Folder's **entries** are the files and folders inside it.
 This term is used because from a certain aspect the type of an entry (a file or a folder) doesn't matter: `require('path/to/entry')`.

 * An HTTP **Verb**: From Google: *"The primary or most-commonly-used HTTP verbs (or methods, as they are properly called) are POST, GET, PUT, and DELETE"*.
 The word "method" is used in these docs in the context of a function so "HTTP verbs" is used instead of "HTTP methods".

->**NOTE**: You can extend Bootstruct to support more HTTP verbs.

 General